suprachakra/AtlasMesh-Fleet-OS/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, branch naming conventions, commit message format, and pull request process.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, branch naming conventions, commit message format and pull request process.

 Key points:
 - Fork the repository and create a feature branch